-- 4.3.2 Check and fill solvent rinse vials on autosampler, empty waste solvent vials as needed - 4.3.3 Weekly test mix - 4.3.3.1 At the start of the week before samples are run, and after maintenance, run a standard mix containing 200 μg/mL each of methamphetamine, caffeine, cocaine, morphine, and alprazolam.
+- 4.3.2 Check and fill solvent rinse vials on autosampler, empty waste solvent vials as needed - 4.3.3 Daily test mix - 4.3.3.1 At the start of the day before samples are run, and after maintenance, run a standard mix containing 200 μg/mL each of methamphetamine, caffeine, cocaine, morphine, and alprazolam.
 The stock of this mix should be kept in a freezer and a few drops of it added to a clean insert equipped vial just before analysis.
 The response of each compound in the mix must have a signal to noise ratio of greater than five (5) before samples can be analyzed.
 The noise is measured (response difference between peak to valley) just before each analyte and ratioed to the corresponding peak's response.
 Peak response is measured from the base to the apex.
 Peaks do not have to be measured if it is obvious that their signal to noise ratio is greater than five.
 For instruments that use hydrogen as a carrier gas then the chromatography (peak shape and retention time) of methamphetamine does not need to be considered as long as the ions are detected.
-By comparing a test run to previous runs can help identify potential problems, i.e. loss of response, and the need for maintenance.
-A printout of the TIC (Total Ion Chromatograph) is kept in the maintenance logbook.
+Comparing a test run to previous runs can help identify potential problems, i.e. loss of response, and the need for maintenance..
 If a new column is installed, or the "DRUG" general screening temperature program is altered then a standard or set of standards will be analyzed consisting of at a minimum alprazolam, phentermine and methamphetamine.
 Alprazolam must be identified, and phentermine and methamphetamine must be able to be separated by greater than 0.100 minutes, preferably to baseline, and identified.
-The TIC of these run(s) will be initialed by all analysts prior to them running samples and kept in the maintenance logbook. - 4.3.3.2 For instruments that are running Fire Debris and Methamphetamine quantification the weekly test mix does not have to be run unless general controlled substance cases are also to be run that week. - 4.3.4 Annual - 4.3.4.1 Replace solvent trap, and pump oil, if so equipped.
-Should be done when other maintenance is performed, approximately once a year. - 4.3.4.2 Vacuum dust from electronics fans. - 4.3.4.3 If possible, inspect and clean the autosampler guides. - 4.4 Non-scheduled Maintenance
+The TIC of these run(s) will be initialed by all analysts prior to them running samples - 4.3.3.2 For instruments that are running Fire Debris and Methamphetamine quantification the daily test mix does not have to be run unless general controlled substance cases are also to be run that day. - 4.3.4 Annual - 4.3.4.1 Replace solvent trap, and pump oil, if so equipped.
+Should be done when other maintenance is performed, approximately once a year. - 4.3.4.2 Vacuum dust from electronics fans. - 4.3.4.3 If possible, inspect and clean the autosampler guides.

+4.4 Non-scheduled Maintenance